Interview with Miro Samek of Quantum Leaps conducted by Leonardo Held in February 2021. Published in Portuguese in “Embarcados”.

 Concept of Self

-I saw the education section on your LinkedIn profile, and it's really outstanding.
-Do you believe your formal education was essential for your life as an entrepreneur?
+Do you believe your formal education and advanced degree were essential for your life as an entrepreneur?

 I think that physics is a good starting point for any technical career.
 The pace of change nowadays is such that in college, you simply cannot know what will be needed 10, 20 years later.
 But physics gives you really deep understanding of the fundamentals, which you can then apply to any technical field.
 For example, in my career I had to quickly grasp nuances of X-ray generation and detection in medical imaging.
 Later, I needed to deeply understand GPS, which is a complex system.
 A solid background in physics helped me every time.